 Geneva to Lucerne takes around 3 hours of train journey on normal route and around 6 hours on the Golden Pass route.
 We reached Lucerne by noon had our lunch and boarded a train back to Geneva.
 The Golden Pass had us travel not only through the diverse landscape of Switzerland but also through the diverse population from French-speaking region of Montreux to German-speaking region of Zweisimmen.

-The Golden Pass train journey is one of our favorite trips to take in the freezing winters.
+The Golden Pass train journey is one of our favorite trips to take in the Swiss winters.
 It was an incredible experience where the journey was no less a destination.
+It is also a great way to experience the wonderful Switzerland if you are traveling with a baby and do not want to head into the freezing cold outside.
+Read our experiences in our post tips for traveling with a baby.
 Have you taken a ride through the GoldenPass route in Switzerland and experienced the wonderment?